 Public health data storage refers to the collection, management, and preservation of public health records created by public health departments.
 Public health data storage, sometimes referred to as health data management, organizes digital health records and data.
 Modern storage technology provides vital tools for monitoring public health, identifying trends, and making decisions.

-Local health departments collect various kinds of data, depending on the program, policy, or regulatory requirement.
+With GovTech, local health departments collect various kinds of data, depending on the program, policy, or regulatory requirement.
 Types of government health data include health inspection reports, permits and licenses, claims, medical records, program enrollment data, vital records, infection rates, and more.

 Public health data can be used by health departments and public health directors in a variety of ways, such as identifying barriers to care in a community, improving how health inspections are conducted, and identifying public health risks.